jzaragoza21/Election-Analysis/README.md

 # Election Audit Challenge
-Click here to view the Python Code: [Election Analysis](https://github.com/jzaragoza21/Election_Analysis/blob/main/PyPoll_Challenge.py)
+Click here to view the Python Challenge Code: [Election Analysis](https://github.com/jzaragoza21/Election_Analysis/blob/main/PyPoll_Challenge.py)

+Click here to view the Module Election Audit Code: [Election Audit] (https://github.com/jzaragoza21/Election_Analysis/blob/main/PyPoll.py)

 ## Overview of Election Audit
 The purpose of this project was to complete an election audit of a recent local congressional election in Colorado.
 The deliverables are as follows: